Community Wood Chipper Program

 Neighborhood Pick-Ups

-As part of this FREE program, the City will be bringing a wood-chipper to three Northwest Petaluma neighborhoods during June/July.
-Residents in the following neighborhoods can leave cut branches, tree limbs, and vegetation on their curb for pickup on the following dates:
+As part of the FREE program, the City will be bringing a wood chipper to two Northeast Petaluma neighborhoods this summer.
+Residents in the PTL008 North and PTL011 West neighborhoods can leave cut branches, tree limbs, and vegetation on their curb for pickup the week of July 21.
+Residents MUST sign up for curbside chipping by July 20, 2025 at 8 PM to be eligible.

 These neighborhood zones are based on Petaluma's evacuation zones.
-Enlarge the map below to see if you qualify for local vegetation pick up.
+View the map below to see if you qualify for local vegetation pick-up.

 Live Outside City Limits?